Subscribe to Waaagh! Fest!

 Play your games, get done, go eat food and have a drink.

-Tip your bartender and the McCann's wait staff.
+Tip your bartender and the bar wait staff.
 Do not be a cheap skate.
 These people are getting paid primarily on tips and we want them to have a good time as well.
 We also want them to welcome us back next year!

 If you see someone that needs help carrying something, help them out without being asked.